 - Data Privacy and Security: Protecting employee data across borders means complying with global and local data protection standards.

-- Tax Filing and Reporting: Employers submit tax filings and reports to local authorities, complying with each country's tax laws and deadlines.
+- Tax Filing and Payroll Reporting: Employers submit tax filings and reports to local authorities, complying with each country's tax laws and deadlines.

 - Payroll Calculation: Payroll providers calculate wages, benefits, taxes, and deductions for employees based on local regulations.